Hieromon/AutoConnect/mkdocs/basicusage.md

 #### 4. Alternate ESP8266WebServer::begin() and WebServer::begin()

 [*AutoConnect::begin*](api.md#begin) executes *ESP8266WebServer::begin*/*WebServer::begin* internally too and it starts the DNS server to behave as a Captive portal.
-So it is not needed to call *ESP8266WebServer::begin*/*WebServer::begin* with the sketch.
+So it is not needed to call *ESP8266WebServer::begin*/*WebServer::begin* in the sketch.

 !!! info "Why DNS Server starts"
     AutoConnect traps the detection of the captive portal and achieves a connection with the WLAN interactively by the AutoConnect menu.
 It responds SoftAP address to all DNS queries temporarily to trap.
-When the WLAN connection establishes, then stops DNS server.
+Once a WiFi connection establishes, the DNS server contributed by AutoConnect stops.

 #### 5. AutoConnect::begin with SSID and Password